 The partnering of seasoned Clerks with newly appointed Clerks, or Clerks new to the Association, to support Clerks as they grow in their position and within their organization in the performance of the duties of the Clerk of the Board.

-Serving on committees as indicated in these Bylaws, including the Executive Committee, and the Mission/Vision Statement and Bylaws Committee.
+Serving on committees as indicated in these Bylaws, including the Executive Committee and the Mission/Vision Statement and Bylaws Committee.

 Change of Affiliation: The Executive Committee may change the regional affiliation of a County upon its member’s request.

-Regional Meetings: The Regional Chair shall convene a regional group meeting at least once each year.
-Within 30 days following the meeting, the Regional Chair shall provide a brief report to the Executive Committee to include an attendance roster and topics discussed.
+Regional Meetings: The Regional Chair shall convene a regional group meeting at least four times each year.
+Within 30 days following meetings, the Regional Chair shall provide a brief report to the Executive Committee to include an attendance roster, and topics discussed.

 Regional group meetings are open to attendance by any member of the Association.
 Attendance preference shall be granted to current members.

 CCBSA recognizes the importance of outreach to non-member counties.
-Non- member counties may be invited to a regional meeting, adequate space and resources permitting.
+Non- member counties may be invited to regional meetings, adequate space and resources permitting.

 The annual CCBSA budget may include appropriations for each region to cover reasonable costs for training resources.
 The Regional Chair may submit valid receipts to the Treasurer for reimbursement not to exceed the maximum appropriation (per region) as adopted in the annual budget.